Adolphe Sax: Career and later life

 The period around 1840 saw Sax inventing the clarinette-bourdon, an early unsuccessful design of contrabass clarinet.
 On 28 June 1846 he patented the saxophone, intended for use in orchestras and military bands.
 By 1846 Sax had designed saxophones ranging from sopranino to subcontrabass, although not all were built.
 Composer Hector Berlioz wrote approvingly of the new instrument in 1842, but despite his support, saxophones did not become a standard part of the orchestra.
 Their ability to play technical passages easily like woodwinds yet project loudly like brass instruments led to their inclusion in military bands in France and elsewhere.

+During the Crimean War (1853–1856), Sax made two more inventions, though neither was ever actually built: First, he designed the "Saxotonnerre", a massive, locomotive-powered organ which was supposed to be so loud as to be heard across all of Paris at once.
+The second was developed in response to the Crimean War's Siege of Sevastopol where the French military and its allies were locked in a destructive conflict.
+As a potential solution to such lengthy sieges, Sax thus designed the "Saxocannon", a giant cannon whose half-ton round shots would be powerful enough to completely destroy an "average-sized city".

-Sax's reputation helped secure him a job teaching at the Paris Conservatory in 1857.
+Sax's reputation eventually helped secure him a job teaching at the Paris Conservatory in 1857.
 He continued to make instruments later in life and presided over the new saxophone course at the Paris Conservatory.
 Legal troubles involving patents continued for over 20 years, with rival instrument makers attacking the legitimacy of his patents and Sax suing them for patent infringement.
 He was driven into bankruptcy three times: in 1852, 1873 and 1877.